 The lab worksheets will consist of a various exercises and assignments of the procedures covered in class/lab.
-The lab worksheets will be placed in a notebook and will consist of:
+The lab worksheets will be completed in the Merrill's workbook.

-- 1. 1" 3 ring binder. - 2.
-Tab dividers separating each anatomical area (Upper Extremity, Shoulder, Lower Extremity, Pelvis, Vertebral Column, Bony Thorax and Thoracic Viscera). - 3.
-Exercises or assignments will be provided on Blackboard or from the Merrill's workbook for each anatomical area. - 4.
-The lab worksheets will be due at each major lab exam. - 5.
+- 1. Exercises or assignments will be provided on Blackboard or from the Merrill's workbook for each anatomical area. - 2.
+The lab worksheets will be due at each major lab exam. - 3.
+Please be specific when labeling anatomy (condyle should be femoral condyle or humeral condyle). - 4.
 NO LATE WORK ACCEPTED.